Emaar India

-Emaar's flagship development Downtown Dubai hosts properties like the Burj Khalifa, The Dubai Mall and The Dubai Fountain.
-It has also developed residential projects like Arabian Ranches, Emirates Living, and Dubai Marina.

 History

 On April 11, 2016, Emaar Properties terminated its joint venture with MGF Developments.
 Following this, Emaar MGF Land Ltd filed the demerger scheme in Delhi High Court on May 16, 2016.

 In August 2017, Emaar India stated that it has appointed of Snapdeal’s Chief Strategy & Investment Officer Jason Kothari and Sudip Mullick of the law firm Khaitan & Co to the board of directors.

 Emaar India communicated to its customers about initiating the process of demerger of the Company pursuant to a Scheme of Arrangement under Section 391-394 of the Companies Act, 1956 and filing such Scheme with Delhi High Court.
 It also shared target completion schedules for all projects with achievement of specific milestones and uploaded the same on its website to reassure customers that ongoing projects would be completed.

 Emaar revamped its project management team to speed up execution and delivery of over 50 projects that were stuck due to the impending demerger between the two parent companies.
 The developer hired over 100 additional employees in the Project Management space.
 The developer increased its workforce to 10,000 labourers at the time of initiating the demerger process.
-By September 2017, the labour headcount was more than 15,000 labourers.
+By September 2017, the labourers headcount was more than 15,000.